National Academy of Education/Spencer Postdoctoral Fellowship

 - Fellows will be included in professional development retreats with other fellows and NAEd members.

-- Up to twenty postdoctoral fellowships will be awarded in 2014.
+- Up to twenty-five postdoctoral fellowships will be awarded in 2015.

 - Selection will be made by a committee of NAEd members.

 The NAEd/Spencer Postdoctoral Fellowship Program is open to all eligible applicants regardless of race, national origin, religion, gender, age, disability, or sexual orientation.

 - Applicants must have received their PhD, EdD, or equivalent research degree between January 1, 2009, and December 31, 2013- this time frame is accurate for the 2015 program and differs from the eligibility requirements in the past.
 Please note, if you defended your dissertation in 2013, but did not receive your diploma, or were not conferred, until 2014, then you will not be eligible to apply for the fellowship this year.
 Do please consider applying next year however.

 - Applicant should have a demonstrated record of research experience in education.

 - Proposed project must be an education research project.
 NAEd funds studies that examine the efficacy of curriculum and teaching methods, however, we do not fund the initial development of curriculum or instructional programs.